icculp/holberton-system_engineering-devops/README.md

-Learning the basics of the shell
+Learning about SE and DevOps